donaldlab/OSPREY3/CONTRIBUTING.rst

 -------------

 Before we can build the documentation for Osprey, we'll have to satisfy some prerequisites.
-If you have Python package manager `pip`_ installed, it will make these steps significantly easier.

 1. Install `Sphinx`_, the python documentation tool::